WebAssembly/spec/spectec/test-prose/TEST.md

   - Under the context s, ref is valid with rt.

 Externaddr_type
-- the external address externaddr is valid with the external type externtype if:
+- the external address externaddr' is valid with the external type externtype if:
   - Either:
-    - externaddr is (FUNC a).
+    - externaddr' is (FUNC a).
     - externtype is (FUNC funcinst.TYPE).
     - the function instance s.FUNCS[a] exists.
     - s.FUNCS[a] is funcinst.
   - Or:
-    - externaddr is (GLOBAL a).
+    - externaddr' is (GLOBAL a).
     - externtype is (GLOBAL globalinst.TYPE).
     - the global instance s.GLOBALS[a] exists.
     - s.GLOBALS[a] is globalinst.
   - Or:
-    - externaddr is (TABLE a).
+    - externaddr' is (TABLE a).
     - externtype is (TABLE tableinst.TYPE).
     - the table instance s.TABLES[a] exists.
     - s.TABLES[a] is tableinst.
   - Or:
-    - externaddr is (MEM a).
+    - externaddr' is (MEM a).
     - externtype is (MEM meminst.TYPE).
     - the memory instance s.MEMS[a] exists.
     - s.MEMS[a] is meminst.
   - Or:
-    - externaddr is (TAG a).
+    - externaddr' is (TAG a).
     - externtype is (TAG taginst.TYPE).
     - the tag instance s.TAGS[a] exists.
     - s.TAGS[a] is taginst.
   - Or:
-    - externaddr is externaddr.
+    - externaddr' is externaddr.
     - externtype is xt.
-    - Under the context s, externaddr is valid with the external type xt'.
+    - Under the context s, the external address externaddr is valid with the external type xt'.
     - xt' matches the external type xt.

 Externaddr_type/func